rsksmart/devportal-1.0/README.md

 ---
 ```

-**Why**

-This is done because when a page is published at a certain URL,
+**Why**: This is done because when a page is published at a certain URL,
 that URL may be linked to externally.
 By renaming/ moving a page, the URL changes, and any external links
 may get a "404 Page Not Found" error.